thanos-io/thanos/tutorials/katacoda/thanos/1-globalview/step3.md

 So how Thanos Querier knows how to deduplicate correctly?

-If we would look again into Querier configuration we can see that we also set `quey.replica-label` flag.
+If we would look again into Querier configuration we can see that we also set `query.replica-label` flag.
 This is exactly the label Querier will try to deduplicate by for HA groups.
 This means that any metric with exactly the same labels *except replica label* will be assumed as the metric from the same HA group, and deduplicated accordingly.